dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-apache-kafka.md

     value: "dapr-kafka.myapp.svc.cluster.local:9092"
   - name: consumerGroup # Optional.
 Used for input bindings.
     value: "{namespace}"
+  - name: consumerID # Optional.
+If not supplied, runtime will create one.
+    value: "topic1"
   - name: clientID # Optional.
 Used as client tracing ID by Kafka brokers.
     value: "my-dapr-app-id"
   - name: authType # Required.